zchyde/brooklinebooksmith.com/_posts/2016-10-04-get-your-freak-on.md

 [Perfume by Patrick S&uuml;skind](http://www.brooklinebooksmith-shop.com/book/9780375725845)

-*Perfum\*\*e* will make your skin crawl. &nbsp;S&uuml;skind tells the story of a young perfume maker obsessed with creating the perfect scent. &nbsp;The young man searches far and wide for the perfect combination of petal extracts and essential oils until one day the intoxicating smell he's been seeking for wafts past. &nbsp;He stops searching and starts *hunting*.
+*Perfume* will make your skin crawl. &nbsp;S&uuml;skind tells the story of a young perfume maker obsessed with creating the perfect scent. &nbsp;The young man searches far and wide for the perfect combination of petal extracts and essential oils until one day the intoxicating smell he's been seeking wafts past. &nbsp;He stops searching and starts *hunting*.

 ---